jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

 and that have been asked of me, during job interviews.
 The technical questions are mostly related to Electrical Engineering and Programming.
-Include are notes as to what should be expected from the answers.
+Included are notes describing how I would answer a question as well as what I am looking for in an answer.

 # Questions From Managers